 Arrearages in Chapter 13

-A Chapter 13 bankruptcy repayment plan is the chapter of choice that allows individuals to catch up on past due mortgage and vehicle payments in order to avoid foreclosures and repossessions.
-For more information, see How can I save my Home with Chapter 13?
+A Chapter 13 bankruptcy repayment plan is the chapter of choice that allows debtors to cure their past-due mortgage and vehicle payments to avoid foreclosures and repossessions.
+For additional information, see How can I save my Home with Chapter 13?

 Hire an Experienced and Patient Miami Bankruptcy Lawyer